-Research Output per year
+Research output per year

 Areas of Expertise:

-Doctorate, Coventry University
+Doctorate, Movement Training for the Modern Actor, Coventry University

-Postgraduate Certificate, Goldsmiths College, University of London
+Postgraduate Certificate, Secondary Education (Drama), Goldsmiths, University of London

-Postgraduate Diploma, Cardiff University
+Postgraduate Diploma, Practical Theatre Studies, Cardiff University